ArianaK4/Fake_News_Detection_ML/README.md

 articles in the dataset;
 - Model Selection: for model selection we will use some supervised algorithms and also deep learning.
-Supervised models that we will use include: Linear Regression, Random Forest, Decision Tree, Naive-Bayes, Support Vector Machines (SVMs), and Deep Neural Networks (DNNs)??;
+Supervised models that we will use include: Linear Regression, Random Forest, Decision Tree, Naive-Bayes, Support Vector Machines (SVMs), and Deep Neural Networks (DNNs);
-- Model Training: Split the preprocessed data into training and testing sets and train the selected model on the training data;
+- Model Training: for model training we will split the preprocessed data into training and testing sets and train the selected model on the training data;
-- Model Evaluation: Evaluate the performance of the trained model on the testing data using metrics such as accuracy, precision, recall, and F1-score.
+- Model Evaluation: we will evaluate the performance of the trained model on the testing data using metrics such as accuracy, precision, recall, and F1-score.